johnno1962/InjectionIII/README.md

 saved as `macros` and replayed.
 If you include a snapshot in a macro this will be compared against the device display (within a tolerance) when you replay the macro for automated testing.
-Remote can also be used to capture videos of your app in operation but as it operates over the network, it isn't fast enough to capture animated transitions.
+Remote can also be used to capture videos of your app in operation but, as it operates over the network, it isn't fast enough to capture animated transitions.

 ## SwiftEval - Yes, it's eval() for Swift